*W. A. Shiroma, PhD (Chair)—electromagnetic theory, microwaves

 PhD students are required to specialize in a major track (computers, electro-physics, or systems) and show competence in a minor track.
 In addition to the MS course credit requirements, 9 credit hours of 600-level course work in the major track and 3 credit hours of 600-level course work in a minor track are required.
 All PhD students must also participate in a substantial teaching project and demonstrate competence in teaching.

 Intended candidates for the PhD degree register for three credits of a directed reading course under their advisor's direction during their first semester in the PhD program.
-During the first week of the following semester, the candidate takes an oral qualifying examination that tests the candidate's research potential and knowledge of pertinent fundamentals.
-Four graduate faculty members form the examining committee: one member of the committee is chosen by the candidate; the graduate committee selects the final two committee members.
-At least one of the committee members must not be from the student's major track of specialization.
-The majority of the committee must pass the intended candidate; else, the candidate repeats the exam during the first week of his third semester in the program.
-A candidate who does not pass the qualifying exam at the beginning of the third semester is dropped from the PhD program.
+By the end of the following semester, the candidate takes an oral qualifying examination that tests the candidate's research potential and knowledge of pertinent fundamentals.
+Three graduate faculty members form the examining committee: one member of the committee is the candidate's advisor; the graduate committee selects the final two committee members.
+At least one of the committee members selected by the graduate committee must be from the student's major track of specialization.
+At least two committee members must pass the intended candidate; else, the candidate repeats the exam by the end of his/her third semester in the program.
+A candidate who does not pass the qualifying exam by the end of the third semester is dropped from the PhD program.

 After passing the qualifying examination, students are advanced to candidacy and must have a doctoral committee appointed within two semesters.
 The committee should consist of at least five members, one of whom must be in a department other than electrical engineering.
 After appointment of the committee, students should work out a tentative program of courses that meets with the committee's approval.